BogarPM/BogarPM/README.md

-My name is Bogar A. Pérez Mireles, i'm a 22 years old mechatronic engineer.
+My name is Bogar A. Pérez Mireles, i'm a 24 years old mechatronic engineer.
-I'm interested in some fields of technological industry, mostly:
+I'm focussed on software development, i have 2 year experiencie developing with technologies like
+  - Javascript ( Backend with Express JS, Front with React )
+  - Python
+  - C / C++
-- Web development
+  - Java
-- Embeded electronic/control systems
+  - Kotlin
+  - SQL / NOSQL
-- IOT development
+  - Linux

-I'm looking for collaborating into technology development for a better society.
+Today i'm developing software development and implementation skills, working with users applying design thinking and UI / UI methodologies to give the best experience to users and grant a correct software functionality.